 - Foundation High School Program Plus One Endorsement: 26 total credits

 - Distinguished Level of Achievement High School Program: 26 total credits

-Note: In order to be considered for top ten percent and automatic admission to Texas public universities a student must earn a Distinguished Level of Achievement diploma.
+Note: A student must earn a Distinguished Level of Achievement diploma to be considered for the top ten percent and automatic admission to Texas public universities.

 |Discipline||Foundation Program||Foundation Program Plus One Endorsement||Distinguished Level of Achievement1|